origo-map/origo-documentation/content/controls.md

 ### Sharemap control

 Creates a shareable link to the map.
 Current extent and zoom, visible layers and the map pin (if applicable) will be shared.
 If a feature in the map is selected, the id of the feature will be in the link making the map zoom to it on load.
 This goes for WFS, Geojson, Topojson and AGS Feature layers.
 The sharemap control also comes with the option to save map state on the server (requires Origo Server).
 A saved map state is retrieved with an ID instead of an URL.
+Adds a button to the mapmenu. **NOTE** - requires mapmenu control.

 Property | Description
 ---|---